Medical Billing and Coding Jobs in Mississippi

 - Address: 1850 Chadwick Drive, Jackson, MS 39204

 - Email Address: Click here for their contact form.

 - Website: www.centralmississippimedicalcenter.com

 For more than 40 years, CMMC has been providing health care to residents throughout the state.
-This 429-bed healthcare facility has centers of excellence for cancer care services, emergency care, obstetrics and women’s health, diabetes management, diagnostic and surgical cardiology, surgery and pediatrics, and inpatient and outpatient behavioral health services.
-It has a highly-trained medical staff that is 1,200 strong and includes physicians and specialists in major medical fields.
+This healthcare facility has centers of excellence for cancer care services, emergency care, obstetrics and women’s health, diabetes management, diagnostic and surgical cardiology, surgery and pediatrics, and inpatient and outpatient behavioral health services.
+It has a highly-trained medical staff and includes physicians and specialists in major medical fields.
 Employee benefits at CMMC include health, dental, and vision coverage, flexible spending program, credit union, 401(k), employee assistance program, long-term and short-term disability, and cancer and accident insurance.

 Forest General Hospital

 - Address: 6051 U.S. Highway 49, Hattiesburg, MS 39404